Why choose a Montessori start for your child?

 Dr. Montessori firmly believed that the way to peace is through education.
 Her efforts to build a peaceful future for the world were twice nominated for the Nobel Peace Prize.

 John founded Annex Montessori in April 2010.
-He was the casa teacher for six years before settling into his current role as the school expanded.
+He was the casa teacher for six years before settling into his current role of principal as the school expanded.
 Originally from Montreal, he has a Bachelor of Fine Art from Concordia University.
 He lived in Japan for 10 years learning the Japanese language and travelling extensively in Southeast Asia.
-In Tokyo he discovered AMI Montessori education, and then moved to Toronto in 2001 to complete his AMI Primary Diploma from the AME.
+In Tokyo, he discovered AMI Montessori education and then moved to Toronto in 2001 to complete his AMI Primary Diploma from the FME (Foundation for Montessori Education).
 He continued to gain a Masters of Education from Loyola College in Maryland.
-After 8 years teaching children in Toronto, Tokyo, and Oakland CA, he felt ready to open his own school here in Toronto.
+After 8 years of teaching children in Toronto, Tokyo, and Oakland CA, he felt ready to open his own school here in Toronto.
+He saw that there was a need for affordable, community-based Montessori in the Annex neighbourhood.
+"I believe children are the future!"

 Dr. Montessori's Own Handbook